openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 tripleo-ci-content-provider-standard
 ------------------------------------
-It contains a set of ansible variables and playbooks used for building containers and pushing it to local registry, building depends-on patches into respective rpm packages via DLRN and serving a local yum repos.
+It contains a set of ansible variables and playbooks used for building containers and pushing them to a local registry.
+Depends-on patches are built into respective rpm packages via DLRN and served by a local yum repos.

-The job is paused to serve container registry and yum repos which later on used in dependent jobs.
+The job is `paused`_ to serve container registry and yum repos which can be used later in dependent jobs.

 Currently these jobs are running in Upstream and Downstream.